bit-broker/website/content/en/docs/coordinator/connectors.md

 ```

 {{% alert color="warning" %}}
-Deleting a connector will also remove all the records which it has contributed to the [the Catalog](/docs/concepts/catalog/).
+Deleting a connector will also remove all the records which it has contributed to [the Catalog](/docs/concepts/catalog/).
 {{% /alert %}}

 {{% alert color="warning" %}}